Where to charge electric vehicles

 In 2008, we changed our Building Bylaw to require 20% of parking stalls in apartments and condos, and all stalls in houses to be electric vehicle ready.
 In 2013, we updated our building bylaw so that 10% of stalls in mixed-use and commercial buildings are also ready for electric vehicles.
 Both of these now require that these “EV-ready” locations support Level 2 (240V) charging.

 Increasing the number of electric vehicles in car sharing programs

-We are encouraging local car-share organizations to add electric vehicles to their fleet by letting them access City-operated charging stations.
+We're encouraging local car-share organizations to add electric vehicles to their fleet by letting them access City-operated charging stations.

-Increasing the City's electric vehicle fleet
+Increasing our electric vehicle fleet

 We now have the biggest municipal electric vehicle fleet in Canada with over 30 electric vehicles.
 That number will continue to increase as older light-duty vehicles are replaced with EVs.